Ray-Young/ray-young.github.io/about.md

 <hr>
 <h4> Before this blog </h4>
-I used to store my blogs at [cnblog][2], but now I will start moving the old blogs here and translate them all in English into this site.
-There are many works to do and I am not sure when it will  be finished.
-Anyway I will try my best.
+I used to store all my posts at [cnblog][2], however, they were all written in Chinese.
+Now I will start moving the old posts to here and translate them into English.

 <hr>
 <h4> This blog </h4>
-Thanks to [Lirian Su][3], an awesome geek and nice guy who introduce me to use jekyll and github page to build my own site.

-I will record the technical problems I have met and how to solve these problems in the blog.
-Also I will write down the exciting moment of my life and awesome materials I have seen.
+I will record technical problems I have met and how to solve these problems in the blog.
+Also, I will write exciting things and awesome moments that I have been through.
 Wish this blog can help you and bring fun to your life~

+Thanks to [Lirian Su][3] introduce Jekyll and Github page to me!

 <hr>
 <h4> To be Continue </h4>